Joe Saunders: Baltimore Orioles (second stint)

-Second stint with Mariners
+Seattle Mariners (second stint)

-Saunders signed a minor league deal with the Seattle Mariners on February 20, 2015.
-He opted out of his minor league deal with the Mariners on May 1, 2015.
+On February 20, 2015, Saunders signed a minor league contract with the Seattle Mariners organization.
+In six appearances for the Triple-A Tacoma Rainiers, he logged an 0-3 record and 5.73 ERA with 12 strikeouts over 11 innings of work.
+Saunders opted out of his contract with the Mariners on May 1.

 Scouting report

 Saunders has never been a strikeout pitcher, having a K/9 of less than 6.
 He has been durable throughout his career.
 Saunders relies on a fastball at around 89 to 91 MPH with sink to it, a curveball, a slider and his best pitch, a changeup.

 Personal life

 Saunders is married to his Virginia Tech classmate and former Hokie softball player, the former Shanel Garofalo.
 The couple has three daughters.
 He described himself in an interview, "My personality is laid back and very low key.
 I like to have fun, and I like to hang out and be with family and friends.
 Then, once I get on the field, everything changes.
 I don’t think about any family, any friends, any babies, or anyone at all.
 Once I’m out there on that mound, I’m all business.
 I don’t think about anything except getting that hitter out any way I can."